- Complex Litigation

 Jacy grew up on a farm outside of the town of Trenton in northcentral Missouri.
 She grew up helping raise cattle and hogs and assisting with her family’s seasonal horse-powered sorghum mill.
 She left her tiny town to attend Truman State University, a small state college of 6000 students.
 She graduated magna cum laude after three-and-a-half years with a B.A. in political science in December 1997.

-In their search for law schools, Jacy’s goal was to escape the oppressive heat of Missouri summers and the cold winters.
-After receiving an offer from a Portland law school to fly them out to tour the school, they set their sights on learning about the University of Oregon and the small town of Eugene as well.
+In her search for law schools, Jacy’s goal was to escape the oppressive heat of Missouri summers and the cold winters.
 Jacy had heard of Eugene in her youth while attending Kansas City Royals games with her grandfather.
 During the seventh inning stretch, farm team scores would flash on the screen with the last one always being the short-season rookie team, the Eugene Emeralds (sadly the Ems are now part of the Padres organization).
-On their tour Jacy fell in love with Lane County and they decided it would be a great place to raise a family.
+On her tour Jacy fell in love with Lane County.

 During her first year of law school, Jacy was the only student to work a job while attending classes.
 While clerking for a small firm in Cottage Grove she quickly fell in love with the practice of law and eagerly anticipated the end of law school.
 The next firm she clerked at had a contract for Cottage Grove city prosecution.
 There she got her first taste of trial, prosecuting a DUII case.
 She has been at home in the courtroom ever since.